-The Cost Of A Domestic Maid
+The Cost Of Hiring A Domestic Maid In Malaysia

+Demand continue to surge while supply dwindles drastically.
+This has resulted in higher cost of hiring a helper now.
 The cost to be borne by you to hire domestic help comprises of two components: money and time.

 Agency fee and monthly salary

-However, much like everything else, this price has since increased to RM7,800 which is made up of RM3,000 for management costs and RM4,800 to ‘buy’ biodata of a prospective maid from Indonesian recruitment agencies.
+The fee of RM8,000 was made up of RM3,000 for management costs and RM4,800 to ‘buy’ biodata of a prospective maid from Indonesian recruitment agencies.
 Of the total cost of RM7,800, you, as a prospective employer will pay RM6,000, while the remaining RM1,800 will be borne by the maid via deductions of RM300 from her monthly salary over six months.

 How time influences cost